 Heading back south, a must see is the Shark Bay World Heritage Area, with ‘Shell Beach’ and Monkey Mia.

-Monkey Mia Dolphin Resort is a dolphin research centre where dolphins will visit the beach daily, giving you the opportunity to get up close to these awesome creatures in the wild.
+Monkey Mia Dolphin Resort is a dolphin research centre.
+Here, dolphins will visit the beach daily, giving you the opportunity to get up close to these awesome creatures in the wild.
+You can also stay on site, in rooms with a pool or beach view.

 Kalbarri National Park is another worthy stop with lots of viewpoints and interesting rock formations.